pikvm/pikvm/docs/webrtc.md

 * Another option to try is if you have both wifi and eth connected, disable wifi `rfkill list wifi` then `rfkill block X` where is a number that shows in the output.
 Reason: Arch Linux will choose to route all outgoing packets out wifi by default.

-* There are some linux distro's that require more work to be able to use H.264 (WEBRTC MODE), this may include any RedHat variant.
+* There are some Linux distro's that require more work to be able to use H.264 (WEBRTC MODE), this may include any RedHat or Debian variant.

-    * For instance: On Fedora you can install the rpmfusion repos, then use the `chromium-freeworld` package instead of `chromium`
+    * On Fedora you can install the rpmfusion repos, then use the `chromium-freeworld` package instead of `chromium`

+    * If on Firefox, make sure the OpenH264 Plugin both exists and is enabled (known issue on Debian GNU/Linux).
+Press `Ctrl+Shift+A` to open the Add-ons Manager, then press `Plugins`.
+You should see *OpenH264 Video Codec provided by Cisco Systems, Inc.*.
+Make sure it is enabled by pressing the "more options" button (3 horizontal dots), then pressing `Always Activate`.